hinderling/napari-chatgpt/README.md

 You can install `napari-chatgpt` directly from within napari in the Plugins>Install/Uninstall Plugins menu.
 (Please note that the Omega agent will hapilly install packages in the corresponding environment).

-IMPORTANT NOTE: Makre sure you have a recent version of napari!
+IMPORTANT NOTE: Make sure you have a recent version of napari!
 Ideally the latest one!

 ## Installation in an new conda environment (RECOMMENDED):